harryf/yoshi-podcasts/_episodes/episode-003.md

 time: '08:43'
 duration: 12m48s
 permalink: "/episodes/episode-003/"
-description: First episode with Yoshi and Christian
+description: The episode features Yoshi and Christian discussing their evolving perspectives on theater and comedy, personal experiences with grief, and the transformative impact of performing at the Edinburgh Fringe Festival.
 video_files:
 - file_name: IMG_1437.MOV
   description: Full Room camera (Christian's iPhone)